-We are looking for photos that convey what makes Liberty Lake and Spokane Valley a special place to live for our eighth annual photography contest!
+We are looking for photos that convey what makes Liberty Lake a special place to live for our 10th annual photography contest!

-Whether they capture the beautiful landscape, the bustling activities or the varying seasons, we’re asking photographers to share photos that communicate the essence the community.
-The winner’s photo, along with other selected images, will be featured artwork in the newly rebranded 2018 Liberty Lake Yearbook or the 2018 Spokane Valley Yearbook.
+Whether they capture the beautiful landscape, the bustling activities, or the changing seasons, we’re asking photographers to share photos that communicate the essence of this community.
+The winner’s photo, along with as many other selected images we can fit, will be featured artwork in the 2020 Liberty Lake Yearbook.
 Not to mention the prizes … check out all of the details in the Q&A below!

 Who may enter?

 You!
-Photographers (amateur or professional) of all ages are encouraged to register.
+Photographers (amateur or professional) of all ages are encouraged to submit photos.

 What are the prizes?